mattpe/mdds/04-streaming-server.md

   ```

-- fix your node.js apps to support subpath in URL: [Serving a Node.js Express App From a Subfolder](https://betterprogramming.pub/serving-a-node-js-express-app-from-a-subfolder-a-routing-lifehack-a3c88da9840c)
+- then you need to fix your node.js apps to support subpath in URL: [Serving a Node.js Express App From a Subfolder](https://betterprogramming.pub/serving-a-node-js-express-app-from-a-subfolder-a-routing-lifehack-a3c88da9840c)

+Other (and maybe) better solution for production use compared to using sub-folders would be using separate sub-domains for deployment of separate node.js applications: [Configuring a Subdomain in Apache2](https://codeburst.io/configuring-a-subdomain-in-apache2-f7a8b316b42c).
+Then you need to use Certbot to generate SSL certificates for the subdomains too.
+But at first you need to configure [Azure DNS](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records) and add separate DNS records or a wildcard record for your new sub-domains to make them accessible.